Once Upon a Time season 7: Development

-In January 2017, while the sixth season was still in production, ABC president Channing Dungey spoke of a possible "reset" of the show's narrative in the event that the show received an order for a seventh season.
-After much speculation, executive producers Adam Horowitz and Edward Kitsis later confirmed that certain characters would have their storylines wrapped up and that the back-end of the sixth season had been written with season seven's narrative change in mind.
-Despite the major changes from seasons past, the showrunners have said that they do not view season seven as a complete reboot of the show.
+In January 2017, while the sixth season was still in production, ABC president Channing Dungey spoke of a possible "reset" of the series' narrative in the event that a seventh season is ordered.
+After much speculation, executive producers Adam Horowitz and Edward Kitsis later confirmed that certain characters would have their storylines wrapped up and that the back-end of the sixth season had been written with the narrative change in mind.
+Despite the major change, the showrunners have said that they do not view season seven as a complete reboot of the show.
 Horowitz said: "I hesitate to use the word 'reboot'.
 We're more thinking about it as a hybrid of a lot of things.
 We're paying homage to the original premise, but there are certain characters who are returning and some who are not.
 It's a combination of a lot of things, but what we're trying to do is go in a new direction but stay true to the spirit of what the show has always been."

-In July 2017, the creators announced that the season would be set in the fictitious Seattle neighborhood of Hyperion Heights, which was created under a new curse.
+In July 2017, the showrunners announced that the season would be set in the fictitious Seattle neighborhood of Hyperion Heights, which was created under a new curse.
 Residents of this neighborhood included displaced characters from the original and new versions of the Enchanted Forest, as well as regular people from the Land Without Magic.
 This differs from Storybrooke in the first six seasons, which was an isolated town that was blocked off from real-world Maine.
 The initial villain is Lady Tremaine, who assumes the role of an urban developer who seeks to "gentrify the neighborhood" and push out and separate fairytale residents.
 Meanwhile, Storybrooke and various Fairy Tale Land locations still appear in the flashbacks of the season as the story bounces back and forth between the characters' lives before and during the latest curse.

 The main flashback setting of the seventh season is the New Enchanted Forest, which is a New Fairy Tale Land realm.
 Other locations featured in flashbacks are the Edge of Realms, the Wish Realm, the New Wonderland, Oz, and Storybrooke.
+In February 2018, ABC announced that the series would end after this season.